brice-v/brice-v.github.io/_posts/2025-04-28-setting-up-a-minecraft-server.md

+---
+layout: post
-# Setting up a Minecraft Server in 2025 was Surprisingly Easy
+title: "Setting up a Minecraft Server in 2025 was Surprisingly Easy"
+date: 2025-04-28
+categories: minecraft server
+---

 ## Some History